 Records that are infrequently used but would be difficult to replace should be stored in a safe deposit box, said Chris Muller, director of Audience Growth at DoughRoller.
 “We’re discussing birth certificates, death certificates, marriage certificates and divorce certificates.
 A birth certificate from a foreign adoption, in particular, is complicated to replace if lost or destroyed.”

-Jewelry and Art
+4. Valuable Jewelry and Art

-If you’re lucky to have the kind of jewelry or art that’s worth a lot in either monetary value or sentimental value, a safety deposit box may be a good place for the really special or antique stuff.
+If you’re lucky to have the kind of jewelry or art that’s worth a lot in either monetary value or sentimental value, a safety deposit box may be a good place for the special or antique stuff.
 However, remember that jewelry is not insured by your bank.

 Muller added, “When it comes to jewels placed in a safe deposit box, your homeowner’s insurance will only provide a limited amount of coverage.
 The insurance industry recommends that you get a personal articles floater.
 This add-on policy extends protection for certain assets.
 Each item of jewelry will likely need a formal valuation for insurance purposes.”